Bandits with Stochastic Experts: Constant Regret, Empirical Experts and Episodes: Proofs of results in Section

-To provide concentrations for the above estimator, we define the following filtration by time $t$: $\mathcal{F}_t = \sigma\left(\{k_s, X_s, V_s, Y_s\}_{s=1}^{t-1}, k_t \right)$.
+The Clipped IS-based estimator with empirical policies is defined in Equation \ref{eq: empirical IS estimator}.
+To provide concentrations for this estimator, we define the following filtration by time $t$: $\mathcal{F}_t = \sigma\left(\{k_s, X_s, V_s, Y_s\}_{s=1}^{t-1}, k_t \right)$.
 Note that the filtration at time $t$ contains information about all the observations upto time $t-1$ as well as the choice of the arm at time $t$.
 We now define the following martingale that will be used to analyze the estimator:

 Where, to ease notation, we write $L_i(l) = Y_l \underline{r}_{ik_l}(l) \ind \{\overline{r}_{ik_l}(l)\leq \alpha_i(k_l,l) \}$.
 Since $\mathcal{F}_{l-1}$ contains knowledge of $k_l$, the second term in $A_s$ can be further simplified using $\mu_i(l) = \expec[L_i(l)|\mathcal{F}_{l-1}]$ as